Asian stocks mixed after Bank of Japan raises policy rate for first time in 17 years - ExBulletin

 Bank of America strategists expect Fed officials to stick to forecasts showing the median member still expects three cuts in 2024.
 But it's a close call and risks lean toward fewer cuts reported, according to strategists led by Mark Cabana.

-High yields and interest rates can hurt stock prices overall, while draining dollars and enthusiasm from enthusiastic segments of the market.
+High yields and interest rates can hurt the prices of not only stocks, but also cryptocurrencies.

 Bitcoin's price has generally been falling since peaking above $73,000 last week.
 It is known for subjecting investors to large price fluctuations.
-It fell further on Tuesday and fell below $64,900.
+It rose 2.2% to exceed $64,000.

 In foreign stock markets, Japan's Nikkei 225 rose 0.7% after the Bank of Japan raised its benchmark interest rate for the first time in 17 years.
 In a historic move, he brought the rate back to a range of zero to 0.1 percent and made other changes, ending a long experiment with subzero rates intended to boost the economy and inflation.